 Each of the following icons represents an object category.
 Click the icon corresponding to the object type that you want to open.
-Distributed

-Click this button to start the search, after having optionally specified your search criteria.
-If you leave a field blank or specify a single asterisk (), no specific search criterion is used.
+Distributed search criteria.
+If you leave a field blank or specify a single asterisk (\), no specific search criterion is used.
 The available fields vary depending on the object type you select.